First measurements of high frequency cross-spectra from a pair of large Michelson interferometers

-{\bf Measured spectra} --- Fig.~\ref{fig:power_spectrum} shows the measured auto- and cross-spectra averaged over 145~hours of data taken in July-August, 2015.
-The auto-spectrum for each individual interferometer is obtained by a weighted average of its two output photodetectors, with weighting given by the instantaneous calibrated DARM sensitivity.
-The many subsequent measurements are also similarly weighted when summed into the average.
-The raw 381 Hz resolution spectra are frequency-averaged to produce spectra with 3.8~kHz resolution and negligible bin-to-bin correlation.
+produce spectra with 3.81~kHz resolution and negligible bin-to-bin correlation.
 At high frequencies, these spectra are shot-noise-limited as expected with flat regions well described by Gaussian noise.
 A repeating sequence of peaks is due to thermally excited acoustic modes of individual optics substrates.
 The magnitude of the resolved acoustic lines is consistent with that expected from the ambient temperature.
 Excess power is also seen at higher order mode resonances of the Fabry-Perot cavity for each interferometer and at the 3.8~MHz FSR.
-At these resonances, amplitude and phase noise present on the laser is no longer efficiently filtered by the cavity and leaks through to the output port.
+At these resonances, amplitude and phase noise of the laser is no longer efficiently filtered by the cavity, leaking through to the output port.
 Because the interferometers use independent optics and lasers, the excess noise from these sources is uncorrelated but reduces the sensitivity of the experiment at affected frequencies.

 The measured cross-spectral data are projected onto the real axis to search for correlation at zero time delay.
-The shot-noise-limited measured power is consistent with the expected statistical sensitivity with $\sqrt{N}$ improvement from averaging.
+The shot-noise-limited measured power is consistent with the expected statistical sensitivity with $\sqrt{N_\mathrm{spectra}}$ improvement from averaging.
 The data are verified to be normally distributed with no statistically significant outliers.
-For reference the predicted spectrum of the holographic noise model is also shown on the plots of Fig.~\ref{fig:power_spectrum}.